automl/HpBandSter/docs/source/quickstart.rst

 What to read next
 ~~~~~~~~~~~~~~~~~

-| If you are now excited about trying HpBandSter on your problem, you might want to consider reading the `good practices` on how to make sure you do not run into problems when writing your worker and running the optimizer.
+| If you are now excited about trying HpBandSter on your problem, you might want to consider reading the :doc:`best practices<best_practices>` on how to make sure you do not run into problems when writing your worker and running the optimizer.
   The :doc:`gallery <auto_examples/index>` also contains some useful scripts to start from, especially workers training PyTorch, and Keras models.

 | If you run into problems, please check the FAQ and the Github issues first, before contacting us.